maxwell-herrmann/module0_pedestal/README.md

 ```
 $ python3 pedestal_plotting.py datalog.h5
 ```
 As set up now, plots made by pedestal_plotting.py will be saved to the plots directory with names generated from either the date of the run or the unique chanenl ID.
+Also, the list files in this repo are lists of all the files that would be created from the pedestal .h5 files.
 Disregard placeholder textfiles in the plots and jsons directories.